winstonrenatan/ExpediaHotelRecommendationSystem/README.md

 |MAE               |24.55                     |
 |MSE               |845.3880810817358         |
 |RMSE              |29.307555813878275        |

+From both result we can compare that Support Vector Regression has better results as the error is lower than what is given out in the Random Forest result.
+For example, the MAE of Support Vector Regression 24.55 while Random Forest is larger with the result is 28.2.
+We can see the plot result on a Jupyter Notebook file [Here](https://github.com/winstonrenatan/ExpediaHotelRecommendationSystem/blob/master/source_code/SVM%20%26%20RF%20Evaluation%20Plot.ipynb).

 ### Dash Development
 At the same time with Model Train and Test, we also would like to display our result not just in the terminal so we develop the front-end with Python Dash.
 This development also uses bootstrap.
 The thing that we should import are mentioned as below. <br>